SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum.rst

 Logging Directories
 ===================

-Create directories on :kbd:`skookum` for storage of the nowcast system and `salishsea-site web app`_ log files:
+Create directories on ``skookum`` for storage of the nowcast system and `salishsea-site web app`_ log files:

 .. code-block:: bash